raghavbirla/NSE-Stocks-Analysis/README.md

    3.4 Pricing shock without volume shock - based on points a & b - Make a 0/1 dummy time series.

 ### Part 2 (data visualization ):
-For this section, you can use only bokeh. https://bokeh.pydata.org/en/latest/docs/gallery.html
+For this section, Using only bokeh. https://bokeh.pydata.org/en/latest/docs/gallery.html

 1. Create timeseries plot of close prices of stocks/indices with the following features:
 2. Color timeseries in simple blue color.